lizmat/articles/5to6-classes.md

 named parameters, you **can** use positional parameters if you want to.
 But you will have to create your own "`new`" method then:

+> There is nothing special about the "`new`" method in Perl 6.
+You can
+> create your own, or you can create a method with another name to act
+> as an object constructor.

     # Perl 6
     class Point {
         has $.x;